Hemispheres of Earth: Alternative hemispheres

 Alternative Earth hemispheres can divide the globe along cultural or religious lines, or be used to maximize the prominence of geographic features.
 For example:

 Geographical feature-based hemispheres

 The Earth as seen from the vantage point of the Sun on two consecutive days.
-The terrestrial terminator is located at the circumference of each circle.
+The terrestrial terminator is located at the circumference of each image of the Earth.

 Land-water hemispheres

 Alternative hemisphere schemes can divide the planet in a way that maximizes the prominence of one geographic feature or another in each division, such as the land-water division: